It is about non violence and the desire to serve our well-being (Marshall B. Rosenberg).

 non-violent communication and education/technology enhanced learning

 My name is Reinder Vrielink.
 I was born in Deventer (1951), a small old town in the east of the Netherlands (founded in about 768).
 I live there still (after 2 x to be moves to another city) with a lot of pleasure.
-I am married and we have three children and six grandchildren.
+I am married and we have three children and seven grandchildren.
 I’m interested in the role of new technology in learning and teaching (technology enhanced learning).
 Learning to practise non-violent communication is also one of my goals.
 I am also crazy about football (soccer), nature, music, travel, hiking, biking and everything to do with human behaviour.
 I have three Bachelor degrees and one Master degree:

 1973, HBO-b, Biochemistry.
 Antonie van Leeuwenhoek Institute Delft,